Last Updated on April 18, 2023 by Admin

 It enables the merging of the physical and virtual worlds.

-We can interact with components of the virtual world in the actual world thanks to augmented reality.
+Thanks to augmented reality, we can interact with components of the virtual world in the actual world.
 Indeed, augmented reality (AR) overlays virtual objects on real-world objects to improve your present reality experience.

 It all depends on the situation.